Mth0/color-quantization/README.md

 ![gatos_45](https://github.com/user-attachments/assets/4387deee-ff07-4d1a-883e-1c4e6b169394)

 As you can see, fortunately in the first iteration GRASP got a good greedy solution and the image hasn't changed too much after that.

+# Some conclusions

+GRASP seems to work fine, but the greedy search and local search are **really** expansive and probably I'll try to fasten it in the future.
+Also I think I could this implementation more smart when choosing a greedy solution.
+As you saw in the $16$-colors Naruto, the first greedy solution was not that good.
+I think it's possible to improve the chance of getting a good greedy solution seeing, for example, the color distribuition of the image GRASP is coloring.